MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 |[ExternalName](externalname-property.md)|The name of the table in the external database.|
 |[ExternalSchema](externalschema-property.md)|The database schema of the external database.|

-For fields, you set the following properties:
+On fields, you set the following properties:

 |Property|Value|Example|
 |--------|-----|-------|